Resident Lecturer in Political Ecology, Peru

 - Obtain First Aid certification prior to first day of work (SFS reimbursable available) Willingness to work flexible hours and live on site at the field station with a small team of permanent staff, groups of US undergraduate students Participation in all program activities Represent SFS at local and international meetings and conferences At all times, work to ensure good relations between the SFS and the local community

-This is a contract position starting in mid-fall 2017 and ending in mid-May 2018 with the likely continuance in the fall semester of 2018 and beyond, depending on successful completion of duties and sufficient student enrollment.
+This is a contract position starting in early August 2019 and ending in mid-May 2020 with the likely continuance in the fall semester of 2020 and beyond, depending on successful completion of duties and sufficient student enrollment.
 Salary is dependent on experience and qualifications.
 Comprehensive benefits package and on-site room and board included.

 Iquitos region of Peru (with likely excursions to other areas including the Sacred Valley)